tdixon97/reboost/docs/source/manual/hpge.rst

     time:  [0    , 0.1  , 0,     ... ]
     ....

-Becomes a Table of ``VectorOfVectors`` with a jagged structure.
+Becomes a :class:`Table`` of :class:`VectorOfVectors` with a jagged structure.
 For example:

 .. code-block:: console